Daniel-Rud/tlGxE/README.md

 variable `E` that depends on three confounders `age`, `sex`, `cohort` such that the overall propensity of exposure is close to 0.5.
-Finally, we can specify an outcome model that includes the interaction between the first SNP and `A`, as well as adjusting for the other confounders.
+Finally, we can specify an outcome model that includes the interaction between the first SNP and `E`, as well as adjusting for the other confounders.
 The outcome prevalence in this case is around 0.34.

 ``` r